American lion: Social behavior

+Like most Panthera species, based on the nature of their hyoid bones, American lions may have been capable of roaring.
 Whether American lion were gregarious like modern lions or lived solitary lives like tigers is unknown.
-American lions likely descended from Panthera spelaea, which was possibly a solitary animal, based on fossil evidence and several isotopic studies.
-Whether this would apply to American lion is unclear.
+Yamaguchi et al. argues for gregariousness in both Panthera spelaea and American lions because of their similar sexual dimorphism seen in modern lions and group-living probably evolved early in the lineage, on the other hand, Van Valkenburgh and Sacco, in their 2002 paper, warned that high levels of sexual dimorphism is not a reliable way to determine group behavior, as leopards have similar sexual dimorphism to lions, but are in contrasts solitary predators.
+Additionally, fossil evidence and several isotopic analysis found that P. spelaea was likely a solitary animal.
 In their 2009 study, Christiansen and Harris suggested American lions were in fact not part of the lion lineage and were solitary.
 However, genetic analysis suggests this is inaccurate and difference in representation in RLB suggests behavioral dissimilarities between the two species.

-Yamaguchi et al. argues for gregariousness in American lions because of their similar sexual dimorphism seen in modern lions.
-On the other hand, Van Valkenburgh and Sacco, in their 2002 paper, warned that high levels of sexual dimorphism is not a reliable way to determine group behavior.

 Some scientists suggested if American lions were gregarious, they likely had a larger brain to body mass than to solitary predators found at the La Brea Tar Pits.
 However, studies have shown there is no correlation in brain size to sociality in big cats.
 The remains of American lions are not as abundant as those of other predators like Smilodon fatalis or dire wolves (Aenocyon dirus) at the La Brea Tar Pits.
-This may suggests that they were better at evading entrapment, possibly due to greater intelligence.
-But considering the abundance of the seemingly intelligent dire wolf at the tar pits calls this hypothesis into question.
+This may suggest that they were better at evading entrapment, possibly due to greater intelligence.
+But the abundance of the seemingly intelligent dire wolf at the tar pits calls this hypothesis into question.